Top 50+ Embedded C Interview Questions and Answers

 Real-time operating systems (RTOS) provide deterministic task scheduling, priority-based execution, and timely response to external events in Embedded C programming.
 RTOS facilitates multitasking, task management, and resource allocation, allowing developers to build complex embedded systems with predictable behavior and real-time responsiveness.

-76. Describe how software design patterns in Embedded C programming facilitate code organization and reuse.
+76. How do design patterns in Embedded C improve code organization and reuse?

 Ans: